sara-nl/griddocs/source/Pages/Advanced/grid_authentication.rst

 	timeleft  : 11:48:24

 You can see that a proxy certificate has a limited lifetime and is stored in the ``/tmp`` directory.
+VO extension information is also shown and is used to verify if you are indeed a member of this VO and group:
-It also has attributes which mention the VO information.
-A grid service who has been provided with a copy of your proxy, will contact the VOMS service for authorisation information and subsequently grant or deny you access.
+A grid service who has been provided with a delegation of your proxy can contact the VOMS service for membership information and subsequently grant or deny you access.

 .. note:: In the :ref:`next step <myproxy-server>`, you will delegate your proxy
     certificate to the proxy server and there it will be valid by default for a week.
-So it will be possible that long running jobs and jobs that started running only after a few days can continue to run.
+So it will be possible for long running jobs and jobs that started running only after a few days to continue to run.
 However, the proxy certificate that you use locally is only valid for 12 hours.
 So remember that after 12 hours you have to create a new proxy certificate to interact with the Grid (and your long running jobs).